webwithsaeed/books-website/README.md

-# books-website
+# Books Showcase Website

-A multi-page website for exploring books across various genres and bestsellers.
-Built using HTML and CSS, it includes dedicated pages for browsing books, viewing top picks, exploring genres, and contacting the site team.
+A simple books catalog website built with HTML and CSS.
+Pages include:

+- Home
+- Bestsellers
+- Genres
+- Books List
+- Contact

+It’s designed to display a variety of books with an organized and easy-to-navigate layout.